 Free Breathing Assessments

 Do you have long COVID?
 Hyperventilation/over breathing/disordered breathing are exactly the conditions that the Buteyko method was designed to treat.
 Some respiratory physiotherapists can also help.
 I am still offering a number of free breathing assessments for people with long COVID (the cost is normally £70).
-Please contact me if you are interested, I would like to help.
+Please contact me if you are interested before the end of 2021, I would like to help.

 (Thanks Shane @theyshane for the Unsplash photo)